 Of course, there are the obvious essentials like suncream and a travel cot but I would have loved a few of the above tips when travelling abroad for the first time with my baby.
 I hope this helps.
 I would love to know of any other items that you couldn’t travel without.

-We were kindly sent the Lullaby Shade and some Vital products to help us with weaning on the go.
+We were kindly sent some Vital products to help us with weaning on the go.
 All opinions are my own.